imtabako/diabetes-diary/README.md

 ## Troubleshooting
 This app will not launch on github pages with following error: "ReferenceError: require is not defined", something to do with CanvasJS

+## Note for Telegram team
+Working version of Mini App (for display purposes) will be located here: https://t.me/diabetic_diary_bot